 So here are my top 12 WP plugins for affiliate marketing.
 Some of these plugins are totally free while others are paid plugins.

 My Top 12 WordPress Plugins For Affiliate SEO & Blogging

 WP Zero Bounce is a cool little plugin that can be used for several different reasons and in different ways to help you make more money as an affiliate.

 Basically, WP Zero Bounce is a redirect plugin.
 Its main function is to redirect your site visitors to a chosen page when they hit the back button.
 You can redirect them to an internal page on your site or even to a page on a totally different site.

 Firstly, using this plugin can help to reduce your bounce rate.
 Unfortunately, most site visitors don’t click through to other pages on a website.
 They usually find one of your articles and either hit the back button almost immediately if it’s not what they’re looking for or read your article then hit the back button.

-The problem is, even if your article is what your site visitors is looking for, once they hit the back button without clicking through to any other pages on your site, Google will log this as a “bounce”, which will put your bounce rate up.
+The problem is, even if your article is what your site visitors are looking for, once they hit the back button without clicking through to any other pages on your site, Google will log this as a “bounce”, which will put your bounce rate up.

 The higher your bounce rate, the more Google thinks your article is not what the visitor is looking for and, therefore, not relevant to the keywords you’re ranking for.
 So, having a high bounce rate can mean a demotion in Google search, which sucks…